italomaia/model_mommy/README.md

     assert isinstance(second_kid, Kid)
     assert isinstance(third_kid, Kid)

-Note that this kind of construction is more efficient than mommy.make_one(Model), so, if you need to create a lot of instances, this might be a nice approach, or...
+This kind of construction is more efficient than mommy.make_one(Model).
+So, if you need to create a lot of instances of the same model, this approach is good for you, or...

     from model_mommy.mommy import Mommy
     from model_mommy.models import Kid